Teletherapy And Online Therapy: Canada Mental Health Resources

 Exploring different types of virtual therapy sessions

-Common online sessions include:
+Common types of online sessions include the following:

-• Other methods, such as mindfulness-based, psychodynamic, or solution-focused therapy may also be available virtually.
+• Other methods, such as mindfulness-based, psychodynamic, or solution-focused therapy, may also be available virtually

 Affordability of online therapy